Smoked Chicken Breast Recipe

 This Easy Smoked Chicken Breast Recipe makes for the perfect weeknight dinner!
-I love finding new easy smoker recipes that either myself or the old lad can make on a weeknight.
-Most night’s work can end late so fast and easy is key.
+I love finding new easy smoker recipes that either myself or the old lady can make on a weeknight.
+Most nights’ work can end late, so fast and easy are key for the main protein part of dinner.

 Smoked Chicken Breast Ingredients:

 - Chicken Breasts– You can do this with either bone-in or boneless chicken breasts.
-I prefer boneless as I shred the meat afterward to use in other recipes, and the boneless shreds better.
+This will work with chicken thighs, dark meat, or chicken wings as well.

 - Olive Oil